OpenTechSchool/python-flask/core/html-css-js.md

 <div class="cite" style="text-align: right; font-weight: bold; font-size: x-large;">John Green</div>
 </div>

-Note that even though the default style is terrible, that doesn't stop me from creating an alternate, equally ugly, style.
+Note that even though the default style is terrible, that didn't stop me from creating an alternate, equally ugly, style.

+If you want a deeper understanding of what all of the CSS properties like ``padding`` or ``background-color`` can possibly do, check out Mozilla's [CSS Reference](https://developer.mozilla.org/en-US/docs/CSS/CSS_Reference).
+Don't worry too much about the details for now, though.

 ## JavaScript